heyx3/Cookie-Crunch-Adventure/README.md

 The game data is represented with the following classes:

-Cookie: An item with a "CookieType" enum, sprite, and grid coordinates.
+* **Cookie**: An item with a "CookieType" enum, sprite, and grid coordinates.
-Tile: A spot on the level where a cookie may be located.
+* **Tile**: A spot on the level where a cookie may be located.
 Level grids can have holes in them where cookies cannot move to.
-Level: A grid of cookies and a parallel grid of tiles.
+* **Swap**: Represents two cookies that can be swapped.
+* **Chain**: Represents a horizontal or vertical line of similar cookies that can be cleared at once.
+* **Level**: The tiles on the game grid, the cookies that sit in them, and a collection of behaviors for modifying said cookies.

 ### View